 Do I have to carry the same coverage on each vehicle?

-With most insurance companies, your liability, uninsured motorist, and other state law-required coverage limits must be the same on all vehicles.
-As an example, if you are carrying liability limits of 100/300/50 on your first car, you will need to have the same limits on your second (third and more) vehicle as well.
+Most insurers require that your liability, uninsured motorist and other state-required coverage limits be the same on all vehicles.
+As an example, if you are carrying liability limits of 100/300/50 on your first car, you will need to have the same limits on any other vehicles.
 They do this so there is no confusion regarding your liability limits if you’re in an accident.

 Collision and comprehensive come with more flexibility.
 In most cases, you can have collision and comprehensive on one vehicle but not carry it on another.
 This is also true for other coverages such as rental reimbursement or custom car coverage.